 - New York State law prohibits middle and high schools from using state test scores as the main factor in their admissions decisions; many schools nevertheless have considered the scores as one of several admissions criteria.
 However, the usage of state tests scores in admissions has fluctuated due to the pandemic.
 In December 2021, former Mayor de Blasio announced that high schools could not use state test scores as part of their admissions criteria for 2022-2023 admissions.

 During the first year of the COVID-19 pandemic (2019-2020 school year), the state tests were suspended and in the second year (2020 - 2021 school year), families had to opt in to testing rather than opt out as had previously been the case.
-State tests for the 2021-2022 school year, state tests have been administered again on the spring schedule as they were pre-pandemic.
+Since the 2021-2022 school year, state tests have been administered again on the spring schedule as they were pre-pandemic.